layilin/SP23-33852/_texts/full-text.md

 [^f4n3]: George III (1738-1820) was king of Britain from 1760 to 1820.
 The main is the ocean.

 [^f4n4]: Lucan or Marcus Annaeus Lucanus (39-65 CE) was the nephew of Seneca the younger and the author of *The Civil War*.
-Gaius Plinius Secondus or Pliny the Elder (23-79 CE) was the author of *Historia Naturalis*.
+Gaius Plinius Secondus or Pliny the Elder (23-79 CE) was the author of *Naturalis Historia*.
 Arrian or Lucius Flavius Arrianus (86-160 CE) was the author of various short essays and histories, including *Bithyniaca*, *Parthica*, and what is known as *Affairs of Alexander*.

 [^f4n5]: Pompey or Gnaeus Pompeius Magnus (106-48 BCE) was a member of the First Triumvirate.
 He defeated Mithridates, King of Pontus, and established military order in the eastern provinces of the Roman empire.